Johnson High School (Savannah, Georgia)

 Johnson High was named in the "America’s Best High Schools 2010" edition of Newsweek.

 History

 Johnson High was originally named Powell Laboratory School when it opened on Savannah's eastside in 1959.
 With an enrollment of approximately 1,000 students, it consisted of grades nine through twelve and was administered by Savannah State College (now Savannah State University).
-In 1960 the school was renamed after Sol C. Johnson, a prominent local journalist, philanthropist, educator, and founder of the Savannah Tribune, the nation's oldest newspaper catering to African-Americans.
+In 1960 the school was renamed after Sol C. Johnson, a prominent local journalist, philanthropist, educator, and editor of the Savannah Tribune, the nation's oldest newspaper catering to African-Americans.

 Academics

 Academic programs at Johnson High include the ninth-grade academy and the International Baccalaureate.
 Like most large high schools, Johnson includes a range of special education and advanced placement courses.